Moesif/moesif-browser-js/README.md

 #### identifyCompany, (string, object, string) => null

 Similar to `identifyUser`, but for tracking companies (accounts) which is recommended for B2B companies.
 You can use both `identifyUser` and `identifyCompany` or just one.
-If both are used, the user is linked as a member of the company.
+If you call both identifyUser() and identifyCompany() in the same session, then Moesif will automatically associate the user with the company.

 Only the first argument is a string containing the company id.
 This is the only required field.
 The second argument is a object used to store a company info like plan, MRR, and company demographics.